commit-live-students/help-center/Blogging.md

 # Do I need to have Medium account before I can blog?

 Yes, You need to have a medium account to start blogging.
 Our integration with medium enables you to write and publish technical blogs right from Commit.Live Web App to your Medium Account directly.

+High viewership and the easy interface are the key reasons why we want you to blog on Medium.
+Medium has some great bloggers and publications on Data Science and Machine Learning, exhaustive.

 [Get started for Medium](https://help.medium.com/hc/en-us/categories/203573748-Welcome)